hoylabs/OpenDTU-OnBattery-docs/docs/firmware/howto/migrate_generic.md

 !!!note "Applicability"
     This information only applies to older releases.
-Neither the `generic` nor the `generic_esp32` firmware variants are released any more.
+Neither the `generic` nor the `generic_esp32` firmware variants are released anymore.

 ## Differences